BarishNamazov/barish.me/src/content/blog/2025-12-07-make-your-website-printable-with-css.md

 without ever leaving your text editor.

 The best example of this is actually comes from the person who taught it to me:
-Lea wrote her [PhD thesis](https://phd.verou.me/) in the web tech and made it printable, and it indeed does look very pretty.
+Lea wrote her [PhD thesis](https://phd.verou.me/) with web technologies and made it printable, and it indeed does look very pretty.